-Many conservationists agree that ecotourism is the number one thing that can ensure the survival of lemurs in Madagascar.
+Responsible ecotourism is a powerful way to help ensure the survival of lemurs in Madagascar.

 “Lemurs are the goose laying the golden eggs for Madagascar,” says Jonah Ratsimbazafy, Secretary General of GERP Madagascar.
 “Thousands of families depend on lemurs, because tourists will not come to see empty forests.”

 This is where ecotourism comes in.
 Ecotourism can be worth millions of dollars per year to Madagascar’s economy.
-But local people in villages surrounding the national parks and reserves need to see and feel the economic results themselves to be persuaded.
+But Malagasy people, especially those surrounding the national parks and reserves, need to see and feel the economic benefits first hand.

 Why visit Madagascar?

-And about those beaches.
-Madagascar has miles upon miles of stunning coastal beaches, providing unprecedented views of the turquoise, crystal-clear Indian Ocean waters, abundant coral reefs, and picturesque white sand.
-The beaches are well known for great swimming, snorkelling and surfing.
-The island is also home to over twenty national parks, four UNESCO World Heritage Sites, and many more wildlife reserves.
+Madagascar is also home to over twenty national parks, four UNESCO World Heritage Sites, and many more wildlife reserves and protected areas.
 For foodies, Madagascar has a history of great seafood and traditional French cuisine.
 The cultural scene is a unique blend of African and Southeast Asian influences.
 Other national treasures include the world’s only pirate graveyard, and the chance to ride a train from the 1930’s that runs on rubber tires.

 And of course, there is the wildlife.
 As much as 80% of the animals of Madagascar are endemic to the island.
 Madagascar is the only place in the world to see tenrecs, fossas, and lemurs in the wild.
 50% of the world’s chameleon species are found in Madagascar, and the county offers speactacular whale watching opportunities as well.

-Ecotourism has saved the wildlife of countries such as Costa Rica in recent times.
-With so many plants, animals, and beautiful landscapes than can only be found on this one island, the time is now for Madagascar’s wildlife to saved by tourism.
+Ecotourism has helped protect the wildlife of other countries with high biodiversity, like Costa Rica.
+With so many plants, animals, and beautiful landscapes that can only be found on this one island, the time is now for visit Madagascar.

 - Support Association Mitsinjo, which manages the Forest Station at Analamazoatra Special Reserve, a highlight for tourists visiting Madagascar who want to see the indri